 Online theological education offers you a number of exciting opportunities – small class size, a pace that lets you explore your topics of interest in depth, and the chance to study at your convenience.
 How do you know if an online or traditional classroom course is right for you?
 For you to be successful, you’ll want to consider these important questions before making a decision.
-Also view our online learning checklist.
+View our online learning checklist.
+Take a virtual tour of Iliff spaces.

 Am I flexible?